Nicholas Bilokapic

-Nicholas Bilokapic (born 8 September 2002) is an Australian professional soccer player who plays for club Peterborough United as a goalkeeper.
+Nicholas Bilokapic (born 8 September 2002) is an Australian professional soccer player who plays for Derby County as a goalkeeper.

 Club career

 Bilokapic began his career with Sydney United 58.
 He initially started as an outfielder with Sydney United 58 and first played as a goalkeeper at the relatively late age of 15.
 Bilokapic moved to English club Huddersfield Town in 2020, where he made his senior debut on 8 January 2022 in the FA Cup in a 2–1 win against Burnley.
 He moved on loan to Hartlepool United on 31 January for the remainder of the 2021–22 season.

 Bilokapic transferred to Peterborough United in July 2023, for an undisclosed fee.
 After making errors in a derby game, he was supported by Peterborough manager Darren Ferguson.

 On 4 November 2023, Bilokapic made two major errors in a first round FA Cup game at home against Salford that both resulted in goals.
 The game ended 2-2 and Ferguson expressed unhappiness with the goalkeeper, saying the mistakes had been "momentum killers".

 On 6 May 2025, Peterborough announced the player had been transfer listed.

+On 2 February 2026, Bilokapic left Peterborough by mutual consent.
+Later that month he signed for Ipswich Town.

+After leaving Ipswich during the summer, he signed for Derby County in September 2026.